The Relationship Fix

 There is nothing special or different about me.
 Everything I have is a result of the work I put in.
 If you are stuck in the relationship ‘fix’ or in a relationship based more on fear (of being alone) instead of love, then I want you to know there is a different path.
 Use the pain to get free.

-This month in the Soberful Life program we are discussing cross-addiction and how we ‘fix’ our feelings when we don’t drink anymore.
+Join the Soberful Life program to find out how we ‘fix’ our feelings when we don’t drink anymore.
 You can find out more here.